aknakos/sveltekit-tree-hierarchy/README.md

 ```

 Tree uses tailwindcss with classes for each branch/leaf and for the search matches, so you can customize using a global style if you wish.
+For full example with editing and search, see [the example project](./src/routes/+page.svelte).